 The team maintained all necessary contact with Planck using ESA’s New Norcia and Cebreros deep space antennas.
 The team was also responsible for the health and safety of the spacecraft.
 From its orbit around L2, it takes about 10 seconds for Planck to communicate with Earth (two-way signal travel time).

 The satellite carries out science observations continuously, and the data collected are recorded on board.
 Planck communicates with Earth for about three hours each day, during which time the team downloads the acquired data and uploads new commands for execution on the following day.

-The nominal mission operation will last 15 months to carry out two full surveys of the sky.
 All scientific data will be archived at ESAC and made available to the worldwide astronomy community two years after the end of the nominal mission.